 Most teach abroad programs require a teaching certification.
 Common certification acronyms (and their full names) include TEFL (Teaching English as a Foreign Language), TESOL (Teachers of English to Speakers of Other Languages), EFL (English as a Foreign Language), and CELTA (Certificate in Teaching English to Speakers of other Languages).

 CIEE offers internationally recognized online TEFL certification courses to prepare you for teaching English abroad.
-As an alum of a CIEE program, you will receive a 10% discount on our TEFL course!
+As an alum of a CIEE program, you will receive a $200 discount on our 150-hour TEFL course!
 Learn more about the advantages of TEFL certification, and check out the resources, blogs, and insights on the CIEE TEFL website.

 OTHER TEACH ABROAD RESOURCES